 As a kid I expected that when I reached 100 jumps I would be a skygod and that when I thought about reaching 1000 jumps I assumed that a Nirvana-like state awaited me.
 In fact the opposite appeared to be true, at 100 jumps I was still scared enough to be aware of many of the dangers but at 1000 my mis-guided self-assurance got me into more dangerous scenarios.

-It did not take me many more jumps to realise that we never ‘arrive’ at the peak of this sport; there is a constant upward learning curve or inverse pyramid.
+It did not take me many more jumps to realize that we never ‘arrive’ at the peak of this sport; there is a constant upward learning curve or inverse pyramid.
 The majority of my jumping has been FS and I therefore feel relaxed in most FS situations, however as a newby freeflyer I am quickly pushed outside of my comfort zone if the group becomes too big or the speed too fast.

 More awareness of self and others, specifically during canopy flight.
 Awareness of an environment comes with experience.